Downloadable Resources

 SOLIRIS is a prescription medicine used to treat:

-adults with a disease called neuromyelitis optica spectrum disorder (NMOSD) who are anti-aquaporin-4 (AQP4) antibody positive.
+Adults with a disease called neuromyelitis optica spectrum disorder (NMOSD) who are anti-aquaporin-4 (AQP4) antibody positive.

 It is not known if SOLIRIS is safe and effective in children with PNH, gMG, or NMOSD.